 For most runners, summer is the season for long runs and goal races.
-In many places, it’s also the season of sweltering temperatures, high humidity levels, and dangerous ultraviolet light levels.
+In many places, it’s also the season of sweltering temperatures, high humidity levels, and dangerous ultraviolet light levels, and having the best running gear for hot weather can make a big difference.
 For many, after a winter of battling the cold and a spring of pleasant running temperatures, the onset of summer is often a hard reality to deal with.

-Regardless of where you live and train, or how well you adapt to the heat, the right gear is essential for safety and comfort when temperatures start to rise.
-Being properly outfitted — from head to toe — can help you get through your run when things get hot.
+Regardless of where you live and train or how well you adapt to the heat, the right gear is essential for safety and comfort when temperatures start to rise.
+Being properly outfitted with the best clothes for running in hot weather — from head to toe — can help you get through your run when temperatures are high.
 While getting out for a run before temperatures rise to scorching or after things have cooled down for the day is always a good choice, if you need to run in the heat, it’s important to be prepared for it.

 After thorough testing, we consolidated our favorites into the recommendations here.
 We did our best to find clothing and pieces of gear that will keep you cool, protect you from the sun, prevent chafing, and help you stay safe in sweltering temperatures so that you can run with confidence throughout the hot summer months.

 You can also skip down to read our recommendations on how to choose the right hot-weather running gear for you, our answers to your frequently asked questions about hot-weather running gear, and how we put this guide together.

 Best Running Gear for Hot Weather